valtix-customers/valtix-aws-onboard-discover-only/README.md

-# Onboard AWS Accounts into Valtix
+# Onboard AWS Accounts into Valtix for Discovery Only (no orchestration)

 # Authorization Requirements
 1. Enable Terraform to access your AWS Account.
 Check here for the options https://registry.terraform.io/providers/hashicorp/aws/latest/docs